matan865/Advanced_Gmail/README.md

 Clone the project repository to your local machine.
-Open the terminal or command prompt and navigate to the server's directory. for example: enter the folder path in the navigation bar and type "wsl" and after that enter "code ." and than in the terminal type
-Follow the steps below to run the application:
+Open the terminal or command prompt and navigate to the server's directory. for example: enter the folder path in the navigation bar and type "wsl" and after that enter "code ." and than follow the steps below to run the application:

 1. **Start MongoDB**: (if you didnt already)
    To run MongoDB, use the following Docker command: